RobVisLab-NJUST/STIO/README.md

 # STIO

-STIO: Enhancing Autonomous Driving with Forward-Looking Perception and Trajectory Re-Optimization
+here's the framework of paper named "STIO: Enhancing Autonomous Driving with Forward-Looking Perception and Trajectory Re-Optimization"